-When I was a small boy, my mom had experienced something like I was experiencing at USC, and she knew she had to do something.
+When I was a small boy, my mom had experienced something like I was experiencing at USC, and she knew she had to do something (she later wrote about this same story from her perspective).
 She called some relatives that I trusted, and they somehow managed to put me on a plane (I think it was December 7, 1988).
 It was approximately like checking a cat onto a plane without a pet carrier.
 I’m pretty sure I shoplifted a Disney-themed toothbrush holder during a layover in Kansas City and gave it to somebody at my gate.
 Again, sorry.
 It was an imperative at the time, I assure you.

 One of my memories of smoking pot is that the other people in the room who were also smoking pot “glowed” to me in a certain way.
 I don’t know if it works that way for other people, but for me it was as if the boundaries between people got smeared a little (in a pleasant way).
 After I stopped coming down, that effect was less prominent but more present.
 When I got off the plane in Michigan and my parents picked me up, my dad glowed like a neon sign to me, and my mom looked like a beautiful watercolor.
 It was a huge relief to see them.
 I forgot to get my luggage (and my parents were a bit more concerned about me than my stuff), so some of the funniest artifacts of this time are lost to me.
 That’s a bit disappointing.
 I would have liked to include a picture of my wardrobe in this post – it would have made a hippie proud.